Language

 To learn more

-To help educate individual and group members about the contract negotiations process, we have developed informational tools that highlight how we regularly work with doctors, pharmacies, and other health care facilities and providers, advocating in the best interest of the communities we serve.
+To help educate individual and group members about the contract negotiations process, we have developed informational tools that highlight how we work with doctors, pharmacies, and other health care facilities and providers, advocating in the best interest of the communities we serve.

 Negotiations between health plans and health care providers can be unsettling for members whose access to care may be impacted — this can cause feelings of uncertainty.